Chapter 5: Emotional Interaction

 The main aims of this chapter are to:

-- Cover how emotions relate to the user experience.
+- Explain how our emotions relate to behavior and user experience.

 - Provide examples of interfaces that are both pleasurable and usable.

-- Explain what expressive interfaces are and the effects they can have on people.
+- Explain what expressive and annoying interfaces are and the effects they can have on people.

 - Describe how technologies can be designed to change people’s attitudes and behavior.